 However, a workable settlement between the two parties isn’t always possible.
 When disagreements prevent a settlement, the court will consider the facts in the case and make a decision.
 Some of the factors the court will take into consideration when determining spousal maintenance are:

 At The Cossitt Law Firm, we take the time to understand what our clients want to achieve with the alimony settlement.
 We learn what’s important to you so that we can present the facts of your case in the most beneficial light.
 We know how difficult going through a divorce can be.
 Let us handle the burden of negotiations and the many details involved in divorce proceedings, while you prepare for your new life.

-For a case review, contact us at 970-488-1887.
+For a case review, contact us today.
 We will be ready to begin working on your behalf as soon as you allow us to represent you in your divorce.